Seneca-ICTOER/OSL745/docs/Assignments/assignment1.md

 - **php-mysql**: this is a PHP extension that allows PHP to use a MySQL server.
 - **mariadb-server**: this is the database software.
 - **wordpress**: a popular LAMP application used to build websites.
-- **nftables**: a firewall designed as a replacement for iptables.
-It supports iptables syntax and translates them into nftables rules.

 ### Configuring Your Firewall (nftables)

-- Use systemctl to:

-  - stop ufw and prevent it from starting automatically on boot
-  - start nftables and configure it to start automatically on boot

-- Configure your firewall with the following rules:

-  - Add a rule to allow incoming http traffic.
+- Configure your firewall a rule allowing incoming http traffic.

   - **HINT**: to figure out which port is required issue the command **grep http /etc/services**.
 You may need to pipe the output to head to see the top of the list.
 The required port is the first one listed.

-  - Add a rule to allow incoming ssh traffic.

-    - **HINT**: to figure out which port is required issue the command **grep ssh /etc/services**.
-You may need to pipe the output to head to see the top of the list.

-  - Set the default policy to **drop**.

-  - Add the following rules to allow apt through the firewall, so you can install software and update the system.

-    - `sudo iptables -A INPUT -m state --state ESTABLISHED,RELATED -j ACCEPT`
-    - `sudo iptables -A INPUT -p udp --dport 53 -j ACCEPT`

   - Save your firewall configuration